 Please note if personal time is included with the travel you will need to get a quote from the travel agency showing the cost for the business dates only.
 This will need to be submitted to the Travel Office.
 If the ticket including the personal time is more than the business time the employee will have to pay the University the difference before the ticket is purchased.

 - Contact Travel Agency from our approved list to select an airfare.

-- Once airfare is selected by the traveler enter the airfare information in E-Travel under prepaid Airfare, Agency.
+- Once airfare is selected by the traveler you are to enter the airfare information in E-Travel under prepaid Airfare, Agency.

-- Select the Travel Agency that you made the arrangements with.
+- Select the Travel Agency that you made the arrangements with from the drop down.